 As an EMDR-trained therapist, I have the opportunity to witness the power of this technique on a regular basis, and I have seen tremendous healing take place – healing that goes beyond simply knowing where the pain is coming from – but rather dissolving the pain so it stops dictating your actions and experiences.
 EMDR can be used on its own or as an adjunct to your current talk therapy.

 Rose Rigole is a psychotherapist in private practice in Costa Mesa and West Los Angeles, California, and is currently accepting new clients.
-She can be reached by telephone at (424) 571-2273, by email at firstname.lastname@example.org, or via her website at http://www.counselingsocal.com.
+You may contact her now for a fifteen-minute telephone introduction at no charge or get started right away with a full session in the Westside or Eastside LA office by clicking the “book appointment” button below.
+You can reach me by telephone at (424) 571-2273, by email at email@example.com, or by filling out the contact form.